 Either in an intake interview at rehab or a departure assessment in a detox program, patients should be able to disclose any lingering health concerns.
 In particular, mental illness can be a tremendous obstacle to recovery and needs to be treated.
-Optimal health and lasting sobriety simply isn’t possible if mental health disorders go undiagnosed or untreated.
+Optimal health and lasting sobriety aren’t possible if mental health disorders go undiagnosed or untreated.

 Begin a High-Quality Rehabilitation Program

 Ultimately, the biggest requirement for quitting opiates is finding the best possible rehab program.
 Rehab for you might be a partial hospitalization program or an outpatient program.
-All of these treatment programs, however, should contain all of the following key attributes:
+All of these Oregon addiction treatment programs, however, should contain all of the following key attributes:

 - Treatment that can target opiate addiction

-- Individual group therapy options
+- Individual and group therapy programs in Portland

 - Emphasis on dual diagnosis treatment